tinymce/tinymce-docs/general-configuration-guide/get-support.md

 ### Q: Is TinyMCE protected against XSS vulnerabilities?

-Protection against XSS attacks needs to be done on the server since if you can submit contents in a form using TinyMCE one could as easily disable all JavaScript and therefore bypass TinyMCE filtering and still submit HTML code with insecure content.
+The server should have protection against XSS attacks implemented.
+Since if you can submit contents in a form using TinyMCE one could as easily disable all JavaScript and therefore bypass TinyMCE filtering and still submit HTML code with insecure content.
 You need to properly filter the HTML input on the server using things like [HTMLPurifier](http://htmlpurifier.org/).

 ### Q: How do I convert my URLs to relative, absolute, or absolute with domain?